-The FDA's Office of Generic Drugs (OGD) within the Center for Drug Evaluation in Research ensures that people have access to safe, affordable generic drugs by following a rigorous review process that includes:
+The FDA's Office of Generic Drugs (OGD) within the Center for Drug Evaluation in Research ensures high-quality, affordable generic drugs are available to the American public by following a rigorous review process that includes:

 - Managing the regulatory process to facilitate drug approvals,

 - Establishing science initiatives to research generic drugs,

 - Publishing data and reports on generic drug development and review, and

 Information about the generic drug review process, FDA standards and pricing, and answers to frequently asked questions

 Electronic submission forms, requirements, guidance, reports, and other resources to help facilitate generic drug applications and approvals